 For the most part, chickens and ducks don’t mind sharing a room at night.
-Ducks tend to be chatty Cathys at night and this may disturb the chickens’ beauty sleep.
+Ducks tend to be chatty Cathys at night, and this may disturb the chickens’ beauty sleep.

-It will work, but if chickens could talk they would probably tell their owners how annoying their playmates are at night.
+It will work, but if chickens could talk, they would probably tell their owners how annoying their playmates are at night.

-Chickens and ducks won’t roost together because ducks prefer to nest on the ground while chickens enjoy perching as far off the ground as possible.
+Chickens and ducks won’t roost together because ducks prefer to nest on the ground, while chickens enjoy perching as far off the ground as possible.